 In my last blog post I wrote about the virtues of not creating new, but rather leveraging knowledge that already exists.
 This especially applies when using assessment or diagnostic tools.
 Whether supporting teams improve their performance or working with individuals to address leadership impact, it is important to be able to make accurate assessments and, in turn develop appropriate and impactful interventions.

-I am also often asked which assessments and tools I use.
+I am also often asked which team assessment tool to use.
 I am very transparent about the few tools I use referencing these on my website.
 Whilst I am happy to answer such questions, what is more important is why I have chosen specific instruments over others.
 And that answer is easy – externally validated and / or peer reviewed.

 Choosing the right tool for the right use.